vxlang/vxlang-page/README.md

   - Modified code flattening obfuscation method
   - Adjusted total size of code flattening
   - Fixed bugs in MAP-based obfuscation/virtualization
-- `1.4.4.0`
-  - An On/Off option for Import Table Mutation has been added.
-    - This feature is enabled by default, but in CMD mode, you can disable it using the --disable-import-mutation option.
-    - e.g. If Min-Hook is not working, try disabling this option.

 ## TODO
 - `Task`